 Note that these IP agreements may not apply to joint applications with other funding organizations.

-External referees for internship proposals receive the following questions to guide their assessment of the proposal:
+External reviewers for internship proposals receive the following questions to guide their assessment of the proposal:

 The following steps outline the responsibilities of each Mitacs Accelerate participant before, during, and after their project.
 For projects with multiple internships, each intern is responsible for his or her individual steps.